At Bernicia Group (Bernicia), we’re committed to protecting and respecting your privacy.

 How do we manage your personal information?

-Processing of your personal information will be undertaken in accordance with the principles of the UK Data Protection Act 2018 (the Act) and the EU General Data Protection Regulation (the Regulation).
+Processing of your personal information will be undertaken in accordance with the principles of the UK Data Protection Act 2018 (the Act) and the UK General Data Protection Regulation (the Regulation).

 Access to personal information is restricted to authorised individuals on a strictly need to know basis.
 We will treat your personal information fairly and lawfully and we will ensure that information is: